Leon Kalustian: Early life

 Born in Focșani, his parents were Sarchis Kalustian (1867–1921) and Iulia (née Gherghel; 1876–1948).
 His father was from Ottoman Armenia, while his mother was an ethnic Romanian from Transylvania.
 Leon (or Levon) was the oldest of four children: two sisters, Vartuhi (1910–1998) and Satenig (1916–1996), and a brother, Manuil (1911–1985).
 The latter three lived their entire lives in the family home, at Tunelului Street 4.
 In late 1937, Kalustian's enemies at Universul daily circulated alleged fragments from the Kalustian file at Focșani's civil registry.
 These informed that Sarchis and Iulia were an unmarried couple, and non-citizens; he was a Gregorian Christian, and she a Catholic.

 According to fellow Armenian Romanian journalist Bedros Horasangian, who conversed with him in the 1980s, Kalustian, "despite the ancient pedigree of [his] Armenian family, could not speak Armenian, but had instead splendidly mastered the Romanian language".
-He was generally identified as an Armenian, o more generally as a Levantine, by his literary peers, including Carandino and Victor Eftimiu.
+He was generally identified as an Armenian, or more generally as a Levantine, by his literary peers, including Carandino and Victor Eftimiu.
 The latter reportedly viewed him as a figure out of a saray, "a tray of sorbet on his head".
 Young Leon attended one year of high school in his native town and beyond that was self-taught.
 His detractors at Universul report that his original employment was as a "servant boy in Ianculescu's barber shop, at Focșani."
 Settling early in the national capital Bucharest, his first published work appeared in Cuvântul newspaper in 1926; he was an editor for Cuvântul (1926–1927), Curentul (1928–1934), Mișcarea (1931–1932) and România (1938–1940).
 Other publications to which he contributed include Dimineața, Adevărul, Facla, Azi, Lumea Românească, Reporter, Adevărul Literar și Artistic, România Literară, Manuscriptum, and Luceafărul.
 Pen names he used included Democrit, Elka, Lucullus, Kalunkar, Al. Teodoru, Vladimir, L.K. and Kalvincar.
 The last one was formed from his surname and those of his fellow Facla columnists Carandino and Ion Vinea.